mattmarch/mattmarch-next/posts/gatsby-website.md

 date: "2020-05-15"
 ---

+_Update 25/06/2023: This site has since been rewritten in Next.js, see [this blog post](/posts/dependency-rot) for details._

 You're reading this on the new and updated version of my website.
 I'm using [Gatsby](https://www.gatsbyjs.org/) built and hosted for free by [Netlify](https://www.netlify.com/).

 I love starting personal projects.
 Unfortunately much more than finishing them.
 The motivation behind this website is to have somewhere to build a portfolio and force myself to put the final polish on projects to get them into a state to show off.